Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Randomized Spot Volatility Parametrizations Near Expiry Options for Equities

 \section{Randomized Spot Volatility Parametrizations \& Near Expiry Options for Equities}

-In this section of this paper, we consider an extension of the randomization of parametric volatility surfaces to a randomization of the spot price $S_0$, which follows the same principles as the regular randomization.
-The new randomization, which we refer to as the \emph{spot randomization}, replaces the usually predetermined variable of the spot price $S_0$ with a random variable $\vartheta$.
-We will show below that, under certain conditions, such a randomization of the spot price is arbitrage-free, and that this parametrization is particularly effective to model option markets of very short-term options, known as \emph{near-expiry options}.
+In this section of this paper, we consider an extension of the randomization of parametric volatility surfaces to a randomization of the ``spot" parameter of the Black-Scholes formula, rather than implied volatility surface parameters.
+This new parametrization follows the same principles as the regular randomization described above, and is also defined as an expectation of a randomized price surface.
+The spot randomization replaces the input of the spot parameter in the Black-Scholes formula with a random variable $\vartheta$, which is centered at the current spot price $S_0$.
+We show below that, under certain conditions, such a randomization of the spot parameter is arbitrage-free, and that this parametrization is particularly effective to model option markets of very short-term options, known as \emph{near-expiry options}.
 Near expiry options, also known as \emph{zero-day-expiry options} (0DTE) options\footnote{To be precise, 0DTE options have a time-to-maturity of less than a day.
 Since we also consider options of 1-3 days expiry, we prefer the expression \emph{near expiry options}.} are options whose maturity date is imminent, i.e., only a few days in the future, or even expire at the end of the day.
 On the day of an earning announcement, these options chains sometimes exhibit volatility slices with one or more concave sections, such as the W-shaped implied volatility slice or the ``mustache"- shape~\cite{alexiou2023pricing, glasserman2023w}.
-The unusual shape of implied volatility is an indication of a \emph{bimodal} or \emph{multimodal} risk-neutral probability distribution\footnote{Although note that this is neither a sufficient nor a necessary condition.}, i.e. a probability distribution function which exhibits two modes.
-The rationale is that the uncertainty from the earnings yields a multi-modal risk-neutral probability distribution of $S_T$, reflecting the evolution of the stock price given different scenarios from the earnings (i.e., positive surprise vs negative surprise).
+The unusual shape of implied volatility is an indication of a \emph{bimodal} or \emph{multimodal} risk-neutral probability distribution\footnote{Although note that this is neither a sufficient nor a necessary condition.}, i.e., a probability distribution function that exhibits two modes.
+The rationale is that the uncertainty from the earnings yields a multimodal risk-neutral probability distribution of $S_T$, reflecting the evolution of the stock price given different scenarios from the earnings (i.e., positive surprise vs negative surprise).
 Traditional implied volatility parametrizations, which have their origins in stochastic diffusion models, such as the SABR parametrization or the SVI, struggle to produce such shapes since the stochastic driver, which is a diffusion process, is inherently single-modal.
-The novel randomization method on the spot price offers a valuable solution in this case, as the randomization of the spot price offers an effective way to create superpositions of the PDFs with different (single) modes, yielding a mixture density of a similar kind to the lognormal mixture model as described in Glasserman and Pirjol~\cite{glasserman2023w}.
-We will prove that the randomized volatility shape is arbitrage-free and show that it produces excellent results on the empirical data, utilizing data from the ticker AMZN on the day of the earning announcement for Q1 in April 2018.
-Since the options we consider are short-expiry options, we will focus the fitting of the data on a single volatility slice for a fixed time $T$.
-Although the randomization still provides an entire implied volatility surface, the main purpose of the spot randomization is to fit the non-standard volatility shape and to provide a viable price for any strike for the given expiry.
+The novel randomization method on the spot parameter offers a valuable solution in this case, as the randomization of the spot parameter offers an effective way to create superpositions of the PDFs with varying modes.
+This procedure yields a mixture density of a similar kind to well-established lognormal mixture model with varying modes~\cite{rebonato2004unconstrained,bloch2011smiling,glasserman2023w}, which were developed as an extension of the classical lognormal mixture (as introduced by Brigo et al. \cite{brigo2002lognormal}), where means of the mixed densities are not the same.
+We refer to these types of lognormal mixture parametrizations as \emph{multimodal lognormal mixture} (MM LNM) parametrizations.